 - In a medium sized bowl, add peanut butter chips and butter.
 Heat in the microwave for 1 minute at medium power.
 Stir.
 Heat again on medium power for another 20 seconds.
 Stir.
 Continue to reheat at these intervals until mixture is melted.
 Be careful to not burn it though!
 Mine melted after I stirred it together.

-- Pour in the can of sweetened condensed milk and stir to combine.
+- Pour in the sweetened condensed milk and stir to combine.
 Heat in the microwave for 1 minute on high.

 - Refrigerate for 3 hours or until set.
 Cut into squares.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.